identio/identio-hugo/content/docs/identio-server/index.md

-+++
+---
-date = "2016-06-16T14:03:11+02:00"
+date: "2016-06-16T14:03:11+02:00"
-title = "Ident.io Server documentation"
+title: "Ident.io Server documentation"
-type = "doc-identio-server"
+type: "doc-identio-server"

-weight = "0"
+menu:

-[menu.identioServer]
+  identioServer:
-	name   = "Introduction"
+    name: "Introduction"
-	url    = "/docs/identio-server/"
+    url: "/docs/identio-server/"
-	weight = 0
+    weight: -100
-+++
+---

 # Ident.io documentation

 ## What is Ident.io Server ?

-Ident.io Server is a lightweight authentication and SSO server written in Java.
+Ident.io Server is a lightweight authentication, authorization and SSO server.
-It provides (for now) an implementation of a SAML 2.0 Identity Provider.
+It provides an implementation of a SAML 2.0 Identity Provider and an OAuth 2.0 authorization server.
 It aims to be portable, simple to configure and performant.

-## Features
+## Main Features

 ### Flexible authentication policy